orrymr/blog_r/content/post/post/zulu-stuff/2020-07-30-zulu-article-ucele-uthi-bazoboshwa-abasebenzi-bakahulumeni-abazobanjwa-benza-inkohlakalo.md

 2. Nkk Diko was given a tender with her husband of R125 million
 3. These reports were spread in the news
 4. Workers of the government found doing immoral activities will be impisoned
+5. Cele said this during the time (when) he explained in the reports
+6. These reports say what uNkk Diko did

 ## Zulu